Toomorrow (film): Home media

 Don Kirshner died in January 2011, and in March 2012 the movie was released on DVD in the UK by Pickwick having licensed the film from the estate of writer and director Val Guest.
-Unfortunately, the DVD release was of low quality: It was sourced from an inferior video element and the audio is of marginal quality, and they failed to make it dual-mono: The sound only comes out of one stereo speaker.
+The DVD release was of low quality: it was sourced from an inferior video element and the audio is of marginal quality, with audio on one stereo channel only.
+In 2023 the film was released on DVD in the UK by Screenbound Pictures in an improved remastered version with mono sound in both right and left channels.